· Legal Â· 6 min read

 • A ceremonial certificate for your records

-• Filing confirmation once the marriage is submitted to the appropriate authority
+• Filing confirmation once the marriage is submitted to Utah county offices

-• An official marriage certificate issued by the state, mailed to your address
+• An official Utah marriage certificate, mailed to your address

-Once you receive the official certificate, you’ll be able to update your name or marital status with institutions like:
+Once you receive the official Utah certificate (which is 100% valid in all 50 states), you’ll be able to update your name or marital status with institutions like:

 • Social Security